 Tough Economy Raises Interest in Work-at-Home Jobs, but not all are Legitimate

-Arlington, VA – February 3, 2008 – Better Business Bureau is warning job hunters to beware of opportunities to work from home processing rebates.
-While the job offer may claim that people can earn up to a thousand dollars a day without leaving the comfort of their home, BBB has received hundreds of complaints from victims nationwide who never earned a dime and were, in fact, ripped off for hundreds of dollars in upfront fees.
+February 2, 2008 – The Better Business Bureau is warning job hunters to beware of opportunities to work from home processing rebates.
+While the job offer may claim that people can earn up to a thousand dollars a day without leaving the comfort of their home, the BBB has received hundreds of complaints from victims nationwide who never earned a dime and were, in fact, ripped off for hundreds of dollars in upfront fees.

-“With the nation’s unemployment rate hitting double digits in some states, more families are desperately searching for ways to bring in income and these rebate processing scams lure them in with promises of big money for little work or no experience,” said Steve Cox, BBB spokesperson.
+“With the nation’s unemployment rate hitting double digits in some states, more families are desperately searching for ways to bring in income and these rebate processing scams lure them in with promises of big money for little work or no experience,” said Kelvin Collins, President/CEO of the BBB of Central Georgia & the CSRA.
 “No one ever wants to lose money, but in these hard times, job hunters are getting scammed when they can least afford it.”